-Signed-rank testing in statistics.
+Signed-rank testing quick dive.

 The Wilcoxon signed-rank test is often also called non-parametric t-test.
 The word “non-parametric” in this case means that you know the population data does not have a normal distribution.